Why People-Pleasing Is an Attachment Survival Strategy

 The Emotional Regulator

-You learned early that your job was to manage other people's feelings.
 Maybe you had a parent who was anxious, depressed, or volatile, and you became the one who soothed, reassured, or distracted them.
-Maybe you were parentified—expected to take care of siblings, mediate conflicts, or hold the family together emotionally.
+Maybe you were parentified, expected to care for siblings, mediate conflicts, or hold the family together emotionally while you were still a child yourself.

 The Invisible Child

-You learned that taking up space was dangerous.
 Maybe your needs were dismissed, minimised, or punished.
 Maybe your parents were overwhelmed and you learned to be easy, quiet, undemanding.
-Maybe expressing anger, sadness, or disappointment led to withdrawal or rejection.
+Maybe expressing anger, sadness, or disappointment led to withdrawal, rejection, or being told you were “too sensitive."

 The Conflict Avoider